StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/README.md

 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
 * no detected major risk remained un-mitigated
-* exploratory regression testing must be performed on the Add product to cart module

 #### 1.1.4 Test scope

-* __Tests in scope:__ All the feature of Dependents module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+* __Tests in scope:__ All the features of the Create User Account which were defined in the software requirement specs need to be tested: functional testing, GUI testing.
-* __Tests not in scope:__ performance testing, integrations of the dependents module with other modules, compatibility testing with multiple browsers
+* __Tests not in scope:__ compatibility testing with multiple browsers

 #### 1.1.5 Risks detected